-Children feel respected as individuals and made to feel good about themselves through positive encouragement.
+Children feel respected as individuals and made to feel good about themselves.
 The childminder talks to them about their home life and things that are important to them.
-They learn about the world through outings, activities and food that introduce them to a variety of aspects of other cultures.
-Children have access to a good range of resources that reflect positive images of diversity and their understanding of others.
-The childminder cares for children from a variety of ethnic backgrounds, therefore the conversations about their cultures is naturally incorporated within the day.
+Children are encouraged to display their drawings in the play room, which develops their self esteem and confidence in their own abilities.
+They learn about the world through outings and activities that introduce them to other cultures.
+Children have access to a reasonable range of resources that reflect positive images of diversity and their understanding of others.
+Children enjoy a wide range of different foods, for example Chinese, Indian and Italian, which involves talking about the origin and how to make the food.

 The childminder meets the children's needs by following normal daily routines as discussed with parents, which helps the children feel secure.
 They have time to relax as well as be active, which develops the children's independent freedom of choice.
-Children learn important social skills such as sharing and listening to each other.
+Children learn important social skills, such as sharing and listening to each other.
 Children benefit from lots of praise, cuddles and reassurance.
 They behave very well.
 Good, calm and sensitive explanation helps children learn right from wrong and teaches self-discipline.

 There are currently no children with special needs within the childminder's care.
-Although, the childminder has some personal experience and a good understanding of caring for children with special needs.
-The childminder understands the importance of close liaison with parents and outside agencies to meet all the children's.
+However, the childminder has some personal experience and a good understanding of caring for children with special needs.
+Close liaison with parents and outside agencies would ensure that all the children's needs are well planned for and met.

 The childminder has very good relationships with all of the parents, which is friendly and supportive.
-Parents are fully informed of her practice through the use of the, 'My Day' sheet which is individual to them detailing what they have done and achievements through out the day.
-The childminder has also devised 'Progress Reports' for parents which covers all areas of learning in relation to Birth to three matters.
-This ensures the children's continued support and welfare.
-Parents feel welcome and value the childminder's pleasant and efficient approach to caring for their children.
+Parents are fully informed of her practice, ensuring the children's continued support and welfare.
+Parents feel welcome and value the childminder's congenial and consolatory approach to caring for their children.